 How to Register for Classes

-To view the schedule of classes and to register, log in to Banner Self-Service on My UNC Charlotte ...
+To view the schedule of classes and to register, log in to Student Self Service on MyCharlotte.

-- Select Registration
+- Select Registration & Planning under Student Records

 - Select Register for Classes

 Alternatively, you can register via Schedule Wizard.
 This tool has an advantage whereby you can indicate time blocks in which you have other personal obligations and course options will be provided around those time blocks.
 For more information on Schedule Wizard, click here.